The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 5. Tools Setup and Data Analysis

 SEO tools help you quickly discover data that will matter to your SEO program.
-This data can offer important information about how your website is performing in the long run, and where it can improve.
+This data can offer important information about how your website is performing in the long run and where it can improve.

-There is no shortage of tools out there, and the tools you select should fit the need.
+There is no shortage of tools out there, and the tools you select should fit your need.
 Here, I am talking about the tools that will help you monitor the website as you execute your SEO strategy.

 For more, see: